-This image was taken the same day as You Don't Owe Prettiness to Anyone.
+This artwork was created the same day as You Don't Owe Prettiness to Anyone.

 The pearls belong to my mother and have traditionally been considered feminine and thought to represent purity.